-5. Double-click the camera's drive icon.
+5. Turn on the camera.

 The camera's back lamp will light green at this time.
 In this mode, your Macintosh recognizes the memory card loaded in the camera (or the camera's built-in memory if it does not have a memory card loaded) as a drive.
 The appearance of the drive icon depends on the Mac OS version you are using.